Live Blogging Election Day 2024

 File:ElectoralCollege1936.svg

-The other reason that the 1936 election is noteworthy is that it holds the record for the largest electoral-vote landslide in American History.
-President Roosevelt won 527 electoral-votes to Landon’s 8.
+The other reason the 1936 election is noteworthy is that it holds the record for the largest electoral-vote landslide in American History.
+President Roosevelt won 527 electoral votes to Landon’s 8.
 That, to borrow a joke from Barbara Holland, was the start of that old saying, “As Maine goes, so goes Vermont.”

-There’s one other flag with a connection to Election Day this year because Joanne and I actually cast our ballots on the 24th of October, the first day of early voting.
-It took us just over an hour standing in line and chatting with some friendly people.
+There’s another flag with a connection to Election Day this year because Joanne and I actually cast our ballots on the 24th of October, the first day of early voting.
+It took us just over an hour of standing in line and chatting with some friendly people to get to the voting booths.
 Toward the front of the line, in front of the Board of elections, I finally got a good look at a Chemung County flag.
 It’s the only one I’ve ever seen in the wild and it’s pretty good.
 It’s got an eagle and a wreath and some stars and it only uses three colors.
 It ticks off some of the NAVA standards.
 It could do without all the text and I have no clue about the symbolism but as a municipal flag, it’s above average.

 Have a great day and don’t forget to vote!